MaidenTaief/track-my-show/README.md

-Read file: track-my-show/README.md
-Here is your latest `README.md` as it appears in your repository:

----

 # Track My Show

 Welcome to the Track My Show monorepo!
 This is an industry-ready, scalable platform for ticketing, event management, and live show discovery.
 The project is structured for real-world production use, with a modern tech stack and best practices in mind.